KevinBatdorf/unsplash-block-plugin/readme.txt

 == Description ==

-Unlimited Photos is a Gutenberg block plugin that integrates into the core image block, providing a way to view, search, and import over 3 million free-to-use photos, images, and more...
+Unlimited Photos is a Gutenberg block plugin that integrates into the core image block, providing a way to view, search, and import over 3 million free-to-use photos, images, and digital art.

-Looking for that stock photo that perfectly matches your recipe blog post?
+Looking for that stock photo that perfectly matches your recipe, blog post, or news article?
 Or the perfect current event pic that describes exactly the intensity your story conveys?
 Writing a blog post for your business?
 Unlimited photos has exactly what you are looking for, for free.

 = Features =
 - Search over 3 million photos, textures, wallpapers, and more.